TechRetreat/techretreat.github.io/README.md

 ===============
 A website for the Waterloo Tech Retreat.

+The Waterloo Tech Retreat brings together passionate high school students for a one-day event held in the heart of Canada's technology hub.
+Hear from seasoned speakers and students in the industry.
+Learn and collaborate with like-minded peers to create something amazing.

 ### Development Environment
 Ensure you have npm and bower installed, and that you've cloned this repo.